Black colobus

 The black colobus (Colobus satanas), or satanic black colobus, is a species of Old World monkey belonging to the genus Colobus.
 The species is found in a small area of western central Africa.
 Black colobuses are large, completely covered with black fur, and like all other Colobus monkeys, do not have a thumb.
 The species has faced large declines in population due to habitat destruction and hunting by humans, and was consequently listed as Vulnerable on the IUCN Red List in 1994.

 Taxonomy

 The black colobus monkey is one of five recognised species in the genus Colobus.
-The black colobus is the oldest species in this genera and is thought to have diverged 3-4 million years ago.
+The black colobus is the oldest species in this genus and is thought to have diverged 3-4 million years ago.

 There are two subspecies of black colobus monkey: